singchyun/products-shop/frontend/README.md

 5. (optional) Edit [./package.json](./package.json) to change the default running port `4168`.
 6. Run `npm run start`
 7. In your browser, browse to [http://localhost:4168](http://localhost:4168)
    - You should be able to follow the link to login using the email **someone@acme.com**.
-The password would have made available in the slides deck.
+The password would have made available in page 7 of the slides.
 If not, please feel free to ask for it from lee@yireh.sg.

 ## Next Steps